Stochastic control of optimized certainty equivalents: Introduction and main results

+where the $z\in[0,\infty)$ variable stands for the extension of the state space.
+Note that $V(0,y,1)$ corresponds to the original problem.
+Through convex duality, we will see that this is a natural guess, since it opens up a stochastic game reformulation:

+This will be made precise in Proposition \ref{pro:open-markov}, but for the time being it suffices to say that $Z$ is an auxiliary controlled density process coming from the dual representation of the OCE risk measures.

-where the $z$-variable stands for the extension of the state space.
-Our main result is the characterization of this value function as a viscosity solution of a second order PDE of Hamilton--Jacobi--Bellman--Issacs type, which in some cases we prove to be uniquely determined.
-Observe that the (Hamiltonian of the) PDE that naturally emerges from the duality theory, (see Equation (\ref{eqn:dpe:int})) is discontinuous.
+Our existence result, Theorem \ref{thm:existence}, characterizes the putative value function in \eqref{eq_V_ext} as a viscosity solution of a second order PDE of Hamilton--Jacobi--Bellman--Issacs type, as can be guessed from the game-theoretic reformulation \eqref{eq:gametheo}.
+In some cases we prove this solution to be uniquely determined.
+A major difficulty we encounter is that the (Hamiltonian of the) PDE that naturally emerges from the duality theory, see Equation \eqref{eqn:dpe:int} below, is discontinuous.
 We refer to Section \ref{sec:existence} for the definition of viscosity solutions in this setting.